 When you step back from your distorted lens of the world, you’re able to truly enjoy the world as it is.
 “Cancer was a great impetus to that.
 You don’t hang around and waste time when you think you’re dying.
 It’s very inspiring.”

 She laughs again, cheerfully, heartily, and for a moment it feels like she’s inviting me to join in on this funny little secret of hers.

 “You develop so much from your unpleasant experience that they can even become the best things that ever happened to you.”

 Through her own healing journey and experiences with spiritual gurus, she had discovered the fast track to spiritual enlightenment.
-Debra King now teaches her Be A Modern Master course, a meditation course that helps people rapidly release their trauma and unlock their own innate spiritual gifts.
+Deborah King now teaches her Be A Modern Master course, a meditation course that helps people rapidly release their trauma and unlock their own innate spiritual gifts.

 “I’ve found that I can change the world and you, the student, by teaching you sutras and injecting you into that ancient practice… Whatever you’re meant to be, your very best, I’ll get you there.
 If you’re kicking and screaming, I’ll get you there.
 I guarantee it.”